 When we meet:

-Churn Men's Shed Cirencester meets on Thursday afternoons 2pm - 4pm in the Old Hose Repair Workshop at the rear of Cirencester Fire Station (please use the rear entrance off School Lane)
+Churn Men's Shed Cirencester meets on Thursdays, usually from 10am to 4pm in the Old Hose Repair Workshop at the rear of Cirencester Fire Station (please use the rear entrance off School Lane)

 Who we are: